 I don’t have a fear of clowns.
 I have a fear of snakes.
 So i understand this.’

 So how can you best deal with your fear of clowns?

 Curing a fear is not an easy task and there is no right or wrong, it’s what works for you.
-Depending on the severity of your phobia, you can consult cognitive behaviour therapy which can be used to help you change your unproductive thought patterns which stimulates your fear.
-Other treatments also include counselling, hypnosis and behaviour therapy.
+Depending on the severity of your phobia, you can consult cognitive behavior therapy which can be used to help you change your unproductive thought patterns which stimulates your fear.
+Other treatments also include counselling, hypnosis and behavior therapy.
 If your phobia causes you an unparalleled level of fear and anxiety, you could also see your doctor for anti-anxiety medication which helps relieve the symptoms of stress.